bauerca/webpages/README.md

 Path to a module that exports a page prototype with a render method that returns a string of HTML.
 This object is merged into all page prototypes for rendering on the server.

+#### opts.scripts

+Path to the directory that contains one html file for each route/page.
+Each html file should contain the scripts you want to load for the corresponding page; webpages.js places the contents of this file directly in the rendered page HTML at the base of the body element.

+Webpages.js relies on a naming scheme to locate each page's scripts file.
+For example, if you registered the route names `"home"` and `"user"`, then you should have the files `"home.main.html"` and `"user.main.html"` in the scripts directory.

+This behavior allows webpages.js to work almost seamlessly with dynapack and gulp.js.

 ### pages